potrudeau/homebridge-messenger/README.md

 The accessory **name** is used to specify the name of the main switch.
 If this main switch if turned OFF, no message will be sent by the plugin.

-Message switches are stateful: they are turned OFF after being turned ON, once the message is sent.
+Message switches are stateless: they are turned OFF after being turned ON, once the message is sent.

 There are two levels of configuration:
 * **Service** level properties defines the parameters for a specific technology.
 All messages related to that technology will be using the same properties for all messages.